 What do former volunteers say?

-Social approval and word of mouth is one of the best ways to know how positive will be your contribution in a given project.
+Social approval and word of mouth are some of the best ways to know how positive will be your contribution to a given project.
 Some volunteer organizations have forums that connect volunteers and help them share their thoughts and opinions.
 Forums are also a great way to get in touch with other volunteers that might be working on your same project.
 Google for articles and blog posts about the organization and projects.
 Connect with them through social networks to have a more interactive relationship even before you start your volunteer work.

-A good directory that can help you select volunteer programs around the world is http://www.volunteerabroad.com.
+A good directory that can help you select volunteer programs around the world is GoAbroad.
 It helps you narrow down your search by type of work, world region, country, and duration.

 I previously covered and discussed this topic with Jim from Holes In My Soles through a similar guest post on his site.
-As a result of that discussion, Jim expanded the information given on these previous questions with a follow up post, So You’ve Though About Volunteering 2.
-It gives more in dept resources that you can use if interested in knowing more about volunteering and he also shares some of his volunteering experiences.
+As a result of that discussion, Jim expanded the information given on these previous questions with a follow-up post, So You’ve Thought About Volunteering 2.
+It gives more in-depth resources that you can use if interested in knowing more about volunteering and he also shares some of his volunteering experiences.